Sample1703/POPContinuity/README.md

 During the ABC analysis, the statistics of the simulations retained by the ABC analysis are saved into an RData file (cf. Step 2 above).

+- Import the RDatafile containing the statistics of the retained simulations
 - Retrieve the selected simulations for the first sample pair
 - Extract the simulated Fst values
 - Extract the observed Fst value